MicrosoftDocs/visualstudio-docs/mac/building-aspnetcore.md

 ## Summary

 In this lab, you've learned how to get started developing ASP.NET Core apps with Visual Studio for Mac.
-If you'd like to explore developing a more complete movies database application, check out the tutorial at [https://docs.microsoft.com/aspnet/core/tutorials/first-mvc-app/start-mvc](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/start-mvc).
+If you'd like to explore developing a more complete movies database application, see the [Get started with ASP.NET Core MVC](https://docs.microsoft.com/aspnet/core/tutorials/first-mvc-app/start-mvc) tutorial.